 b) Introduction.
-GRANTOR shall not establish or plant nonnative plant and animal species outside of the designated Building Envelopes.
+GRANTOR shall not establish or plant non-native plant and animal species outside of the designated Building Envelopes.

-5.5.12 Off-road Motorized Vehicle Use.
-Use of motorized vehicles off roadways is prohibited, except for the minimum necessary in connection with permitted construction, maintenance, emergency access and property management activities.
+5.5.10 Off-road Motorized Vehicle Use.
+Use of motorized vehicles off roadways is prohibited, except for the minimum necessary in connection with permitted construction, maintenance, emergency access, and property management activities.

-5.5.13 Dumping.
-Dumping, releasing, burning or other disposal of wastes, refuse, debris, non-operative motorized vehicles or hazardous substances is prohibited.
+5.5.11 Dumping.
+Dumping, releasing, burning, or other disposal of wastes, refuse, debris, non-operative motorized vehicles, or hazardous substances is prohibited.
 [NOTE: If agricultural uses are allowed, include:] except that agricultural products and by-products generated on the Property may be disposed on site, consistent with sound generally-accepted agricultural practices.
+GRANTOR shall remove garbage or materials dumped on the Property by third parties.

-5.5.14 Outdoor Storage.
+5.5.12 Outdoor Storage.
 Outdoor storage shall be prohibited except as provided in this section.

 (a) Materials Required For Permitted Uses.
-GRANTOR may store materials and supplies required for permitted uses outdoors within the Agricultural Area or Building Envelope, provided such storage shall be located so as to minimize visual impacts.
+GRANTOR may store materials and supplies required for permitted uses outdoors, provided such storage shall be located so as to minimize visual impacts.

 (b) Storage of Construction Materials.
 GRANTOR may store construction and other work materials outdoors needed during construction of permitted structures and improvements on the Property while work is in progress and for a period not to exceed thirty (30) days after completion or abandonment of construction.
 Construction shall be deemed abandoned if work ceases for a period of 180 days.